 - 1. The purpose of this questionnaire is the collection of data relating to expenditures devoted to and personnel engaged in scientific research and experimental development (R&D) activities.
-Data refer to the year 2008.
+Data refer to the year 2021.
 To facilitate international comparisons, the definitions, concepts and methodology of the "Frascati Manual", developed by the Organisation for Economic Co-operation and Development (OECD), are being used. - 2.
-The survey is carried out in accordance with the Statistics Law, No.15(I) of 2000.
-Refusal to provide the relevant information or the provision of false, inaccurate or incomplete information renders the respondent liable to the consequences of the Law. - 3.
+The Survey is carried out in accordance with the Official Statistics Law, No. 25(I)/2021.
+Participation in the survey is compulsory.
+Refusal, omission or negligence to provide the relevant information, non-compliance with the deadline set and the provision of false, incomplete or inaccurate information renders the respondent liable to the consequences of this Law. - 3.
 The Statistical Service is obliged, under the provisions of the Statistics Law, to treat all the information collected as confidential.
 Your replies will be used solely for statistical purposes.
-No data for any individual enterprise may be published or disclosed to either public bodies or private individuals. - 4.
+No data for any individual enterprise/organisation may be published or disclosed to either public bodies or private individuals. - 4.
 You are required to answer all questions with the highest degree of accuracy.
 If you are unable to provide precise figures, you may give the nearest possible estimates. - 5.
 Please study carefully all definitions and instructions provided in the following pages, before proceeding to the completion of the questionnaire.